rbutleriii/rbutleriii.github.io/_posts/2020-09-22-installing-geneshot.md

 ```

 #### So, always good to check
-Lookiing at the head of your data is always good, and mine runs thus far.
+Looking at the head of your data is always good, and mine runs thus far.
 Now to let it run through 600 samples.
 Even with 100 threads + 360GB memory, that will take a little bit...

 ```sh
 # geneshot test run